NAUTILUS

 Pōtaka Nautilus is constructed from moments syncopating and retuning as a series of pulses.
 Very slow passages feel almost glacial in their momentum.
 The seed of movement resides within stillness as a fundamental potential.
 The mountains of Te Wai Pounamu (South Island of Aotearoa New Zealand) can be seen in the distance across the sea.
 Dance, visuals and sound combine to glimpse the human being in motion as part of an eternal cycle.
 As if reaching into the fibres of space - Pōtaka Nautilus pictures a living breathing cosmos, elevated by the shared breath of dance and the sound of taonga pūoro.

 Heartfelt thanks to Prof Patxi Araujo of La Universidad del País Vasco/Euskal Herriko Unibertsitatea.
 Acknowledgements and thanks to Festival After Cage 2023, ASOCIACIÓN E 7.2, and Museo de Navarra, Pamplona, Spain.
 Special thanks to the College of Creative Arts Toi Rauwhārangi, Massey University Te Kunenga ki Pūrehuroa, the NZPQ23 Ka emiemi team, and The Arts Centre Te Matatiki Toi Ora, Ōtautahi, Christchurch, New Zealand (Matariki 2024 Festival).
-Ngā mihi nui Creative New Zealand toi Aotearoa for supporting the realisation and sharing of this collaboration project.
+Ngā mihi nui Creative New Zealand toi Aotearoa for supporting the realisation and sharing of this collaboration project including our interactive exhibition in Osaka, Japan during October 2024.

 Daniel Belton and Good Company Arts